Director and Team

 Some of her teaching work is in vocal rehabilitation; she offers guidance for singers who may have challenges with vocal health or technique.
 Jenevora’s PhD research looked into the vocal health of intensively trained child singers.

-Kenneth Bozeman, tenor, holds performance degrees from Baylor University and the University of Arizona.
-He subsequently studied at the State Conservatory of Music in Munich, Germany on a fellowship from Rotary International.
-He is chair of the voice department and teaches voice and vocal pedagogy.
-Mr. Bozeman has received both of Lawrence University’s Teaching Awards (Young Teacher Award, 1980; Excellence in Teaching Award, 1996).
+Kenneth Bozeman, BM, MM, Professor Emeritus of Music, taught at Lawrence University in Wisconsin for 42 years where he chaired the voice department and from which he received two awards for excellence in teaching.
+He holds performance degrees from Baylor University and the University of Arizona and subsequently studied at the State Conservatory of Music in Munich.
 He was awarded the Van Lawrence Fellowship by the Voice Foundation in 1994 for his interest in voice science and pedagogy and is the chair of the editorial board of the NATS Journal of Singing.
-His former students have participated in opera internships at Sante Fe, Tanglewood, Seattle Opera, Houston Grand Opera, Central City Opera, and Utah Opera, and have sung with Houston Grand Opera, Boston Lyric Opera, Opera Colorado, Washington Opera, Wolf Trap Opera, Seattle Opera, Deutsche Oper Berlin, New York City Opera, San Francisco Opera, the Metropolitan Opera, and Santa Fe Opera.
+Mr. Bozeman was inducted into the prestigious American Academy of Teachers of Singing in 2019.
+His former students have sung with Houston, Boston Lyric, Opera Colorado, Washington, Wolf Trap, Seattle, Chicago Lyric, Deutsche Oper Berlin, Dresden, New York City Opera, San Francisco, the Metropolitan, and Santa Fe Opera.

 Mr. Bozeman was an active performer of oratorio, including singing the tenor roles in the St. Matthew and St. John Passions, the Christmas Oratorio, the B Minor Mass, the Magnificat, and various cantatas of Bach, Handel’s Messiah, Haydn’s Creation, Mendelssohn’s Elijah, and Vaughn Williams Hodie.
 He has performed with the Milwaukee Symphony, the Wisconsin Chamber Orchestra, the Green Lake Music Festival, the Purgatory Music Festival of Colorado, the Louisville Bach Society, the Historical Keyboard Society of Wisconsin, and on Wisconsin Public Radio’s “Live from the Elvehjem.”

-Mr. Bozeman is a frequent presenter at international voice science conferences (Stockholm, Marseilles, Prague, Zagreb, Las Vegas, San Antonio, Philadelphia) and universities, and written several articles on the topic of acoustic pedagogy, especially as applied to male passaggio training (Choral Journal, Journal of Singing, Logopedics Phoniatrics Vocology).
-He recently published book on acoustic pedagogy, Practical Vocal Acoustics: Pedagogic Applications for Teachers and Singers with Pendragon Press.
-Mr. Bozeman presented on the acoustics of male passaggio at the 2012 convention and general acoustic pedagogy at the 2014 NATS convention, was selected to be a master teacher for the 2013 NATS Intern Program at Vanderbilt University, and was a feature presenter at the 2015 NATS Winter Workshop on acoustic vocal pedagogy.
-He continues to be in demand for seminars and master classes on acoustic pedagogy at universities and interdisciplinary conferences.
+Mr. Bozeman is a frequent presenter at universities and international voice science conferences (Stockholm, Marseilles, Prague, Zagreb, Copenhagen, Las Vegas, San Antonio, Philadelphia), and has written several articles on the topic of acoustic pedagogy (Choral Journal, Journal of Singing, Logopedics Phoniatrics Vocology, VOICEPrints).
+He has published two books on acoustic pedagogy: Practical Vocal Acoustics: Pedagogic Applications for Teachers and Singers with Pendragon Press, and Kinesthetic Voice Pedagogy: Motivating Acoustic Efficiency with InsideView Press.
+Mr. Bozeman has been a featured presenter on voice acoustics at the 2012, 2014, 2018, and 2020 national conferences of NATS, was selected to be a master teacher for the 2013 and 2017 NATS Intern Programs, and was a featured presenter at the 2015 NATS Winter Workshop.
+He continues to be in demand for seminars and master classes on acoustic pedagogy at universities and interdisciplinary conferences and will be a keynote speaker for the British Voice Association conference in Leeds, 2020, and the International Congress of Voice Teachers in Vienna, 2021.

 Dr. David Juncos